bestia-dev Tutorials for Rust programming language

 In my video tutorial series "bestia-dev Tutorials for Rust programming language" I explain how I use my development environment.
 You can see steps and processes that are not explained in README files.

 Rust is a fantastic "new" language that has many benefits, but a steep learning curve.

 I hope that new programmers will learn it as their first programming language.
-It can be much more easy to understand and form correct patterns in the brain.
+It can be much easier to understand and form correct patterns in the brain.